 What Are ADLs And IADLs And How Do They Relate To Senior Caregiving?

-Caregiver helping woman in wheelchair get into a care | what are ADLs | Neighborly Home CareWhat are ADLs and IADLs?
-ADLs, or activities of daily living, are the key tasks that people do every day to manage their daily lives. health and live independently.
+What are ADLs and IADLs?
+ADLs, or activities of daily living, are the are the essential daily tasks people do to manage their daily lives and health and live independently.
 As an adult child, you may recognize that your senior parents or loved ones have difficulty completing everyday tasks.
-Those tasks are ADLs; learning about them and how ADLs relate to senior care helps both you and caregivers provide better care for your loved ones.
+Those tasks are ADLs; learning about them and how ADLs relate to senior care helps you and caregivers provide better independent living care for your loved ones.

 What Is The Difference Between ADLs And IADLs?

 Depending on various factors, such as living conditions or physical or mental disabilities, many seniors find performing ADLs or IADLs difficult or even impossible.
-If your senior loved one experiences difficulties with completing these daily tasks or activities, you may want to contact a professional caregiver for help.
+If your senior loved one experiences difficulties completing these daily tasks or activities, you may want to contact a professional caregiver for help.

 How Do ADLs And IADLs Relate To Senior Caregiving?